majunze2001/nope/README.md

 ### Using the extension

-When visiting a website, for example [nope-tools.org](nope-tools.org), the extension will check if the server is using a NOPE certificate and try extract and verify the proof if found.
+When visiting a website, for example [nope-tools.org](https://nope-tools.org), the extension will check if the server is using a NOPE certificate and try extract and verify the proof if found.

 If no proof is detected, the NOPE icon will be unchanged.
 If a NOPE proof is detected and verifies, a green checkmark will appear.
 However, if a NOPE proof is detected and verification fails, then a red X will appear indicating that the proof is invalid.

-## References
+## References and licenses

 This project contains modified code from the following sources with the following licenses

 - [snarkjs](https://github.com/iden3/snarkjs) which is licensed under GPL-3.0,
 - [Bluecrypt ASN.1 Parser](https://git.coolaj86.com/coolaj86/asn1-parser.js) which is licensed under MPL-2.0, and
 - [ffjavascript](https://github.com/iden3/ffjavascript) which is licensed under GPL-3.0

+As a result, this project is licensed under a dual-license scheme:

+-  The Unlicense (see UNLICENSE)
+-  The GNU General Public License (GPL)

+You are free to choose either license when using this code; however, if you wish to use this code under the Unlicense you must do so without the snarkjs, ffjavascript, and ASN.1 parser noted above (otherwise the GPL and/or MPL applies).
+Informally this means that all circom code is under the Unlicense (and can be freely used) but the NOPE server and client programs are under GPL and/or MPL.

+For the unlicense terms (see UNLICENSE).